partrickJhonson/beef/Installation.md

 The following installation instructions are suitable for **Linux and Mac OSX** operating systems.

 In theory, BeEF should work on any operating system which can run Ruby 2.5+ and nodejs.
 However, only MacOS and Linux are officially supported.
+It is very easy to get BeEF setup with the basic pre-requisites.
+You just need the following:
+Supported Ruby version
+The repository
+Run install

 # Prerequisites